EmmaTchiorniy/MVST-Coding-Challenge/README.md

 ## Future Improvements

 - **Handling large results:** Implement pagination for repositories or "show more" button to handle large numbers of results.
-- **Error Handling:** Error handling for none-existing users, more feedback, particularly for network issues and empty states, and better navigation during and after the error.
 - **Styling:** Enhance the UI with more advanced styling and responsive design features.
 - **Testing:** Implement tests that don't cause problems with MUI and/or React Query.
 The errors were difficult to interpret but the pages that could not be tested due to these issues were the most important.